dlizcano/dlizcano.github.io/_pages/about.md

 modified: 2024-04-29T13:15:36-0400
 ---

-## Harnessing the Power of Ecology for Sustainable Success:
+## Harnessing the Power of Ecology:

 Is your business operation impacting biodiversity?
 I can help you find sustainable solutions.
 I am a passionate professional-services consultant specializing in ecology, biodiversity monitoring, and conservation.
 I assist organizations and companies in making informed decisions through a data-driven approach, ensuring their operations align with the best scientific insight and environmental sustainability.
 My comprehensive wildlife monitoring programs utilize camera traps, acoustic surveys, and field data collection to provide a detailed picture of wildlife populations.